Tesla robot walks, waves, but doesn’t show off complex tasks - WTOP News

 Tesla showed a video of the robot, which uses artificial intelligence that Tesla is testing in its “Full Self-Driving” vehicles, carrying boxes and placing a metal bar into what appeared to be a factory machine.
 But there was no live demonstration of the robot completing the tasks.

-Employees told the crowd in Palo Alto, California, as well as those watching via livestream, that they have been working on Optimus for six to eight months, but no time frame was given Friday for the robot to be produced or go on sale.
+Employees told the crowd in Palo Alto, California, as well as those watching via livestream, that they have been working on Optimus for six to eight months.
+People can probably buy an Optimus “within three to five years,” Musk said.

-Employees said Optimus robots would have four fingers and a thumb so they could have the dexterity of humans.
+Employees said Optimus robots would have four fingers and a thumb with a tendon-like system so they could have the dexterity of humans.

 The robot is backed by giant artificial intelligence computers that track millions of video frames from “Full Self-Driving” autos.
 Similar computers would be used to teach tasks to the robots, they said.